frabjous/open-guide-typesetting-framework/doc/usage.md

 ## Typesetting Workflow

-The "current" page shows a listing of typesetting assignments or documents.
+The "current" page shows a listing of typesetting assignments or documents, organized by type.

-A new document listing can be created by clicking the appropriate “add new …” button for the type of document/typesetting assignment.
+By default, these lists do not show assignments assigned to other users, but there is a check box to see all assignments.
 (For more on configuring document types, see the [configuration](./configuration.md) documentation.)
+A new document assignment can be created by clicking the appropriate “add new …” button for the type.
+Creating a new document. or clicking the title/document id of a preexisting item, takes you to the main page for that assignment.

-The first step after clicking this button is to fill in the document id field in the top left of the new listing.
+With a new assignment, the first step is to choose a document id to fill the field in the top left.
 This can be anything unique to the document, a number, identifier, or even a short title, so long as it consists only of letters and digits, and is not already in use.
 A document id must be assigned before any other work on the individual document/typesetting assignment can be saved.
 The document id also typically forms the basis for the production filenames created at the end of the process, so should be chosen appropriately.
+This also assigns the document to the active user, but it can be assigned to someone else using the widget that will appear in the upper right.

+The main page for an assignment is organized to match the typical workflow.
-Below this, each listing consists of six collapsible/expandable parts: "**Metadata**", "**Uploads**", "**Bibliography**", "**Edit document**", "**Proofs**", and "**Publication**".
+There are six collapsible/expandable parts: "**Metadata**", "**Uploads**", "**Bibliography**", "**Edit document**", "**Proofs**", and "**Publication**".
-A typical typesetting job would go through each of these parts in the sequence in which they are listed.
+Most typesetting jobs would go through these in the sequence in which they are listed.
 Each part is discussed in more detail below.

 ## Metadata